aocg-ucm/diffractio/docs/source/tutorial/algorithms/tutorial.rst

 - Schmidt, S., Thiele, S., Herkommer, A., Tünnermann, A., and Gross, H. (2017).
 Rotationally symmetric formulation of the wave propagation method-application to the straylight analysis of diffractive lenses.
 Optics Letters, 42(8), 1612. https://doi.org/10.1364/ol.42.001612

 Solves the major limitations of the beam propagation method (BPM).
 The wave propagation scheme provides valid results for propagation angles up to 85° and that it is not limited to small index variations in the axis of propagation.
-Very fast with a discrete number of refraction indexes.
+Very fast with a discrete number of refractive indexes.

 **Chirped z Transform (CZT)**